 1972-1973 - Staff assistant in the White House during the Nixon administration.

 1974 - Begins career at Goldman Sachs in the Chicago office.

 1999-2006 - Chairman and CEO of Goldman Sachs.

 June 28, 2006 - Unanimously confirmed by the Senate as Treasury secretary.

 February 1, 2010 - Paulson's memoir "On the Brink: Inside the Race to Stop the Collapse of the Global Financial System" is released.

-June 2011-present - Establishes and serves as chairman of The Paulson Institute, an independent center at the University of Chicago focused on economic growth and environmental policies on a global scale.
+June 2011-present - Establishes and serves as chairman of The Paulson Institute, an independent center at the University of Chicago focused on economic growth and environmental policies in the United States and China.